Massachusetts

 State Intelligence

-Updated Jun 1, 2026Utility Landscape
+Updated May 26, 2026Utility Landscape

-Eversource Energy (formerly NSTAR/Western Massachusetts Electric)
+Eversource Energy (NSTAR Electric / Western Massachusetts Electric)

-National Grid USA (Massachusetts Electric / Nantucket Electric)
+National Grid (Massachusetts Electric / Nantucket Electric)

-New England Gas Company (a Southern Company subsidiary)
+New England Gas Company

 Key Issues